chadbramwell/write_a_c_compiler/README.md

   * 1 hour - cleaned up and merged code, re-ran tests.
   * Decided to finally move file stuff into it's own file.h/c.
   * You'll also note, error location is back. :D
+  * 2 hours - split up 10+ tests into more verbose-ly named folders.
+Added invalid_lex test.
+Added lex_strip_comments to remove comments from a token stream.
+Perf is crap (and when I say that I'm not happy that we are at 10+ms) but I think there's plenty of room for improvement (ex: pass flag to lex to ignore comments instead of stripping after).

 ## Performance Status
 A lot of work to be done optimizing.
 Some info: